 Photobooth Supply Co. has provided an update on their business!

-About 1 month ago, we followed up with Photobooth Supply Co. to see how they've been doing since we published this article.
+3 months ago, we followed up with Photobooth Supply Co. to see how they've been doing since we published this article.

 Want to start your own business?

 Hey! 👋I'm Pat Walls, the founder of Starter Story.

 We interview successful business owners and share the stories behind their business.
 By sharing these stories, we want to help others get started.

 Interested in sharing your own story?
 Find out how!

 Are you ready to boost your revenue?

 Using Klaviyo will open up a massive, untapped sales channel and bring you closer to your customers!